hal-uw/gpu_variability_sc22_artifact/sec5c_pagerank/README.md

 docker build -t pagerank_image .
 ```

-### Run the application
+### Run the Application
+There will be one csv file output by the profiler (nvprof), which contains kernel information, GPU SM frequency, power, and temperature.
+This file will be stored in the docker container by default.
+To access this file, you will have to copy it using `docker cp` (shown below) to the directory of your choice (we recommend `../out/`).

 ```
 # Run application
 docker run --gpus all pagerank_image

-# Move data from container to local storage
+# Move data output by profiler (nvprof) from container to local directory in this repository
 docker create -ti --name dummy pagerank_image bash
 <Returns Container ID c_id>
 docker cp c_id:/sec5c/*.csv ../out/.